kjellm/kjellm.github.com/event.markdown

 We have two options:

-- (a) For really simple cases where we don't need high performance or querying (beyond find by ID), we can use the event store repositories directly.
-I call these for *fake projections*.
+- (a) For really simple cases, where we don't need high performance, or querying (beyond *find by ID*), we can use the event store repositories directly.
+I will call these for *fake projections*.
-- (b) In other cases we can maintain read optimized projections, by subscribing to events published from the event store.
+- (b) In all other cases we maintain read optimized projections.
+These are maintained by subscribing to events published from the event store.

 When the first option is good enough, I suggest that you do not use the repositories directly but sets up read side versions that forwards to the event store repositories.
-In this way you can enforce the read only nature and you make it easier to change to a projection at a later stage if deemed necessary.
-To further hide this fact as an implementation detail, I suggest also calling these classes for projections.
+In this way you can enforce the read only nature and you make it easier to change to a real projection at a later stage.
+To further hide this fact as an implementation detail, I also suggest naming these as projections.

+Here is a base class for fake projections.

 ``` ruby
 class RepositoryProjection < BaseObject